saviviro/gmvarkit/README.md

 get_foc(fitc) # The first order condition
 get_soc(fitc) # The second order condition (eigenvalues of approximated Hessian) profile_logliks(fitc) # Profile log-likelihood functions

+# Note: models can be built based the results from any estimation round
+# conveniently with the function 'alt_gmvar'.

 # Quantile residual diagnostics
 diagnostic_plot(fitc) # type=c("all", "series", "ac", "ch", "norm")